Pregnancy Diet Plan | Pregnancy Diet Chart - Motherly

 Guidance from Global Health Recommendations

+Health organisations such as WHO recommend regular antenatal monitoring along with proper nutrition during pregnancy.
 WHO advises pregnant women to have at least eight antenatal contacts with healthcare providers.
-These visits help monitor fetal growth, track blood pressure and hemoglobin levels, and detect possible complications early.
+These visits help monitor fetal growth, track blood pressure and haemoglobin levels, and detect possible complications early.

 • Daily iron (30–60 mg) and folic acid (400 µg) supplementation